 The equipment can be new or used, as long as it hasn't been previously owned by you.
 You can purchase it outright, or lease or finance it and still qualify for the deduction.
 Some improvements to nonresidential buildings, including HVAC and security systems, qualify as well.

 Section 179 limits

-All new and used equipment is eligible for deduction up to $500,000 for 2013.
-All companies that lease, finance or purchase business equipment valued at less than $2 million still qualify for the Section 179 deduction, though any amounts beyond that limit affect the deduction value of any expenses.
-In unprofitable years or years with no taxable income to use for a deduction, businesses can still use a 50 percent “Bonus Depreciation” and carry forward the remaining deduction to the next year.
+All companies that lease, finance or purchase business equipment valued at less than $2 million qualify for the Section 179 deduction, though any amounts beyond that affect the deduction value of any expenses.
+In unprofitable years or years with no taxable income to use for a deduction, businesses can still use a 50% "bonus depreciation" and carry over the remaining deduction to the next year.

 Assets eligible for deduction include anything from off-the-shelf software to business-use vehicles.
-Even some property types are eligible, provided the property meets a specific set of requirements set by the IRS.
-Any equipment declared for the Section 179 deduction must be put into service during the year it is declared on tax forms.
+Even some property types are eligible, provided the property meets the IRS requirements.
+Any equipment declared for the Section 179 deduction must be put into service during the year you declare it on tax forms.

 Companies with more than $2 million in purchased equipment won't benefit as greatly from Section 179.
-Expenses over that maximum amount begin to decrease on a dollar-for-dollar deduction scale, effectively gearing this tax code toward small and medium-sized businesses.
+Expenses over that amount begin to decrease on a dollar-for-dollar deduction scale, effectively gearing this tax code toward small and midsize businesses.